 Kostroma Jacket Men

 Awards like ISPO recognitions aren’t just given away.
-Black Yak earns their laurels with superior design and innovation.
-Professionally endorsed, seen on the most extreme peaks everywhere like Nanga Parbat, Annapurna, Broad Peak and Everest, Black Yak makes a memorable statement.
+BLACKYAK earns the laurels with superior design and innovation.
+Professionally endorsed, seen on the most extreme peaks everywhere like Nanga Parbat, Annapurna, Broad Peak and Everest, BLACKYAK outerwear makes a memorable statement.

-The history of invention at Black Yak includes working with overseas partners as far as Switzerland to develop better technologies for high-altitude ascents.
-Laser cutting, ultrasonic seams, and a close collaboration with athletes as to their specific needs are all integrated into prototypes.
+Their history of invention includes working with overseas partners as far as Switzerland to develop better technologies for high-altitude ascents.
+Laser cutting, ultrasonic seams, and close collaboration with athletes as to their specific needs are all integrated into prototypes.

-Whether you are looking for a jacket suitable for cold-weather commutes, planning your next trek or hike, or looking at an expedition to higher altitudes; you won’t find better than Black Yak to accompany you.
-Weatherproofing, heat-retention, quick-drying properties, properly-mapped insulation distribution, professionally-endorsed, Black Yak clothing covers all the bases.
+Whether you are looking for a jacket suitable for cold-weather commutes, planning your next trek or hike, or looking at an expedition to higher altitudes; you won’t find anything better to accompany you.
+Weatherproofing, heat-retention, quick-drying properties, properly-mapped insulation distribution, professionally-endorsed, BLACKYAK clothing covers all the bases.